 Through the story, he reveals his opinion, the vices of his time.
-He also mocks ignorance, primitivism, superstitions, priests’, nobleman’s and government’s hypocrisy.
+He also mocks ignorance, primitivism, superstitions, priests', nobleman and government hypocrisy.
 Also through the stories lies, hypocrisy, conservatism are mocked.

 The narrating is dynamic without redundant details which give the stories authenticity and life.
 Considering the time in which this book was written, its style is open and simple.
-In those times love thematic wasn’t very often.
-Boccaccio approached love from a common man point of view on a simple, interesting and slightly comic way.
-He showed people for what they are and doesn’t care for breaking the Church’s norms.
-He even described physical love not minding the taboos of his times with style which causes envy today.
+In those times love themes were not often portrayed in novels.
+Boccaccio approached love from a common man's point of view in a simple, interesting, and slightly comic way.
+He showed people what they are and doesn't care for breaking the Church's norms.
+He even described physical love not minding the taboos of his time with a style that causes envy even in today's times.

-Boccaccio showed the medieval man who lives before his time.
-He didn’t care about the judgments and wrote about people who have souls and his descriptions people and their souls don’t always live in a symbiosis.
+Boccaccio showed the medieval man who lived before his time.
+He didn't care about the judgments and wrote about people who have souls and his descriptions of people and their souls don't always live in symbiosis.

-Many different, unusual characters make the work that more interesting next to all the unexpected plot twists and they encourage the readers to give their own judgment about different topics and problems presented in the book.
+Many different, unusual characters make his work more interesting next to all the unexpected plot twists and they encourage the readers to give their own judgment about different topics and problems presented in the book.

 Genre: book of novels

 The plot revolves around seven girls and three young men who decide to run away from Florence and the plague.
 They end up in a nearby estate.
-Before going to the estate they meet in the Church Santa Maria Novella and get to an agreement to dedicate themselves to joy and fun despite the death ruling the town.
+Before going to the estate they meet in the Church Santa Maria Novella and agree to dedicate themselves to joy and fun despite the death ruling the town.

 The girl is between eighteen and twenty-eight years old while all the men are over twenty-five.
 Their names are Pampinea, Filostrato, Fiammetta, Elissa, Dioneo, Lauretta, Emilia, Panfilo, Filomena, Neifile.

-They’ve spend their times narrating stories to entertain themselves and make the time fly by faster.
-Every day a queen or a king would be chosen and they had the honor of picking a theme for that day and tell a story based on it.
+They've spent their time narrating stories to entertain themselves and make the time fly by faster.
+Every day a queen or a king would be chosen and they had the honor of picking a theme for that day and telling a story based on it.

 Every day ten stories were narrated (everyone told one per day) and in the end, they told a hundred stories.